kymatio/kymatio/README.md

-The software was tested on Linux with anaconda Python 3 and various GPUs, including Titan X, 1080s, 980s, K20s, and Titan X Pascal.
+The software was tested on Linux with Anaconda Python 3 and various GPUs, including Titan X, 1080s, 980s, K20s, and Titan X Pascal.

 The software uses PyTorch + NumPy FFT on CPU, and PyTorch + CuPy + CuFFT on GPU.

-If using this code for your research please cite our paper:
+If you use this code in your work please cite our paper:

 The scattering authors, [*kymatio: Fast Scattering in 1-D,2-D,3-D*]()

 This code unifies multiple previous efforts:
-    - pyscatwave/scatwave
+    - PyScatWave/ScatWave,
-    - scatnetlight
+    - ScatNetLight,
-    - others
+    - ScatNet, and others

 ### Optimized package

-After installing the standard package and if you have a CUDA friendly machine you can use:
+If you have a CUDA-enabled GPU, you may run

 ```
 pip install -r requirements_optional_cuda.txt
 ```

-This will allow you to use the optimized backend `skcuda`, as explained in the related documentation.
+after installation to install the optimized `skcuda` backend.
+To enable it, set the `KYMATIO_BACKEND` environment variable to `skcuda`.
+For more information, see the documentation.

 ## Documentation

-For building documentation, in the main folder, please do:
+To build the documentation, please run

 ```
 pip install -r requirements_optional.txt
 cd doc; make clean; make html
 ```

-Then, you can read the documentation from `doc/build/html/index.html`.
+You may then read the documentation in `doc/build/html/index.html`.

 ## Contribution

-Contributions are welcome via the standard practices of OSS development: Open a PR to address an open issue, or open an issue to inform us of problems you have experienced or enhancements you would like to propose.
+Contributions are welcome via the standard practices of OSS development: Open a pull request (PR) to address an open issue, or open an issue to inform us of problems you have experienced or enhancements you would like to propose.
 Good practices are explained in the scikit-learn documentation.